 Businesses That Want to Reduce Risk

 Workers’ comp insurance protects your business by reducing the risk of a lawsuit.
 Employees are less likely to sue if their costs are taken care of by their employer.
-Many workers’ comp policies also have coverage for employee lawsuits.
+Many workers’ comp policies also have a second coverage part called employer’s liability insurance.
 It kicks in when an injured worker forgoes their workers’ compensation benefits and sues for negligence.

-Some business owners get self-employed workers’ compensation insurance even if they don’t have staff.
+Some business owners get workers’ compensation insurance for themselves even if they don’t have staff.
 This protects their business if they suffer an injury that keeps them from earning income.

 Most states require workers’ compensation insurance because employers have a legal responsibility to keep employees safe.
 Without workers’ comp, employers would have to pay out of pocket for medical treatments, lost wages, and death benefits.
-If an injured employee, or their dependents, sues your business, you could be responsible for legal fees or a settlement.
+Plus, if there’s a lawsuit, then you would have to pay your legal fees and, quite possibly, those of the injured employee.

-Workers’ compensation insurance means employees receive guaranteed workers’ compensation benefits regardless of who’s at fault.
+Workers’ compensation insurance means employees receive workers’ compensation benefits regardless of who’s at fault.
 In exchange, employees have limited rights to sue their employer for damages for those injuries.
-Most states require employers to maintain at least $1 million in coverage per incident.
-If you have employees in multiple states, your business must have coverage that meets each state’s regulatory standards.
+Additionally, businesses with employees in multiple states must have coverage that meets each state’s regulatory standards.